 All part numbers in parenthesis () refer to Steering Column Mounting Pics on page 3.
 All part numbers beginning with # refer to the Steering Column Blowup on page 4.
 The 1967 model year saw the introduction of the General Motors first generation, energy absorbing, collapsible steering columns.
-Right after the very start of production the lower steering column bearing was revised and a clamp, nut, and bolt were added to retain the bearing in place.
-This is why we identify the steering shaft and lower bearing parts for the 1967 Corvette in this paper as being (Late) revisions.
-They were the same as the 1968 lower bearing parts.
+After the start of production the lower steering column bearing was revised, a groove in the steering shaft and retaining ring eliminated, and a clamp, nut, and bolt were added to retain the bearing in place.
+This is why we identify the steering shaft and lower bearing parts for the 1967 Corvette in this paper as being (Interim or Late) revisions.
+They are the same as the 1968 lower bearing parts.